actions-marketplace-validations/coadaflorin_source-action/README.md

 This container leverages the AppScan Source command line interface (CLI).
 A detailed description of the capabilities of the CLI can be found here: https://help.hcltechsw.com/appscan/Source/10.0.8/topics/command_line_interface_commands.html

-This version of the action is set to work with AppScan Source 10.0.8.
-The goal is to always be on the latest version.

 ### Important topics to know:
 * In order to scan a project you need to have an application already available.
 That can be a .war,.ear format or needs to be in an AppScan Source specific format (.paf).
 The application can be configured with the help of AppScan Source for Analysis.